Game-Save-DataBase/GSDB_Server/README.md

 ```bash
 git clone https://github.com/Game-Save-DataBase/GSDB_Server.git
 ```
+Search for the file `/.env example`.
+You must fill the empty variables with the environment variables needed.
+Rename the file to `.env` after.
 > [!WARNING]
 > To run the application correctly, the `.env` file must be filled in with the required secret and user keys.
-> To access them, check the documentation provided in the `.env` file itself.
+> To access them, check the documentation provided in the `.env` file itself for each field.
+> We provide the required file in  `/.env example`, which needs to be renamed to `.env` after each ,

 Then, in the project root, install the required dependencies: